Timdeltrap/Les_Sons/README.md

 # Les_Sons
 Welcome to the github repository for the Les_Sons product sound conceptualization tool.

-## Tutorial video
+## Getting started
+1. Download the project repository from this github page.
+2. Make sure to download and install Cycling74's Max or Max runtime from https://cycling74.com/downloads
+3. Start the program by clicking on LesSonsV3.mxf in the */Les_Sons-main* folder
+4. When Les_Sons is starting a prompt will ask you to select a folder.
+To start with the example sounds of electric shavers select the */Les_Sons-main/features samples* folder within the Les_Sons main folder (To use your own samples new samples can be added to the features samples folder)
+5. If needed put the max patch in presentation mode
+6. You can now start using Les_Sons!

-To get started it is recommended to watch the Les_Sons tutorial video below.
+To help you getting started it is recommended to watch the Les_Sons tutorial video below.
 Clicking on the picture will bring you to the actual youtube video.

 [![Les_Sons video Tutorial](https://i9.ytimg.com/vi/Q_ZCD8cKsXk/mqdefault.jpg?sqp=CIDnn78G-oaymwEmCMACELQB8quKqQMa8AEB-AHSCIAC0AWKAgwIABABGF8gXyhfMA8=&rs=AOn4CLBuunh0m6VAftop-AtPqapsCco8mA)](https://youtu.be/Q_ZCD8cKsXk "Les_Sons Video Tutorial")